Benthem Crouwel Architekten

 Benthem Crouwel Architects is a Dutch architectural firm founded in 1979 by Jan Benthem and Mels Crouwel.
 Today, partners Pascal Cornips, Daniel Jongtien, Saartje van der Made and Joost Vos lead an international team of 60 professionals at the Amsterdam based Benthem Crouwel LAB.
 They work on projects from Amsterdam, Paris and California.

-The architecture practice covers every shape, scale and service of design.
-A diverse and international portfolio and over four decades of experience ensure they are fully equipped to tackle any urban challenge.
-This results in high quality sustainable urban environments and flexible, mixed-use buildings that are a pleasure to dwell in.
-Benthem Crouwel Architects designs beyond architecture - creating buildings, spaces and infrastructure that contribute to an urban ecosystem.
-The end result is a collection of seamlessly integrated functionalities - buildings that are meaningful, practical and beautiful.

 History

 The founding partners Jan Benthem and Mels Crouwel met in 1979 at the Delft University of Technology, where one of the professors introduced them because he thought they would make a good team.
 They started their firm Benthem Crouwel Architects the same year, from a small basement in an Amsterdam canal house.

 A key project in the early period was the home of Jan Benthem himself, De Fantasie in Almere (1982-1984).
 The house shows the pragmatic approach combined with the spatial and technical innovation that is typical for the office.
 At that time they also got a series of assignments for customs emplacements on the border of The Netherlands with Belgium and Germany.

 After several assignments at Amsterdam Schiphol Airport, such as a bicycle parking, Benthem Crouwel became the master architect Schiphol in 1986, in cooperation with NACO (Netherlands Airport Consultants).
 Since 1989 Benthem Crouwel is the supervisory architect of the international exhibition and conference centre of The Netherlands, Amsterdam RAI.

 Benthem Crouwel has designed museums, public buildings and transit.
 Some examples are the Anne Frank House (1999)and Ziggo Dome (2012) in Amsterdam, De Pont museum for contemporary art, Tilburg (1993), restoration and expansion of Las Palmas, Rotterdam (2008), Stedelijk Museum Amsterdam (2012), Datacenter AM4 (2017) and two office buildings for the Dutch Charity Lotteries (2018) and ING (2020).

 The office is also involved in infrastructural projects.
 One of the newest projects are the North/South Line (Amsterdam Metro) and the renewal of all major Dutch transportation hubs; Amsterdam Central station, Utrecht Central station, Rotterdam Central station and The Hague Central station.
 And bridges, such as Muiderbrug, A1 Amsterdam – Rijnkanaal (2010) and the High Speed Train longest bridge at Hollandsch Diep (2006).

 Mels Crouwel was Chief Government Architect from 2004 till 2008.

 In 2021, the company won the contract for the design of the new Brno railway station, the Czech Republic.